sebastianspicker/chronikwerk/docs/08-operations.md

 ## Idempotency and Retry Limits

-The default runtime is process-local:
+The default runtime is single-instance and process-local:

-- Background tasks can be lost if the process exits before completion.
+- Graceful shutdown waits for admitted work, but a process crash or abrupt termination can lose accepted background work.
 - In-flight ticket locks are process-local.
 - Delivery-ID dedupe is in-memory and resets on restart.
 - A delivery ID is claimed before processing completes, so retry with a new